-it is typically small.
+It is typically small.

-The median number of judges in a prosecutorial district is 3
+The median number of judges in a prosecutorial district is 6.

-Typically 2 judges regularly hear felony cases and 1 hears misdemeanor, juvenile and traffic cases.
+Typically 3 judges regularly hear felony cases and 3 hear misdemeanor, juvenile and traffic cases.

-- In 85% of the jurisdictions, judges carry a mixed docket of criminal and civil cases, 11% carry a mixed docket sometimes, and 4% do not have mixed dockets. - The practice of the lower court taking guilty pleas to felonies varies. - 39 percent of the offices said judges will not take pleas, - 37 percent said judges will take pleas, and - 24 percent said judges took pleas to felonies "some of the time". $^{4}$ - 63 percent of the jurisdictions reported the court used individual docketing systems. - 28 percent used a master calendar system. - 9 percent used a master calendar until trial and then switched to individual dockets. - Over one half of the offices (58 percent) reported that the chief judges either had extensive administrative authority. - 19 percent of the offices reported the chief judge exercised administrative authority by consensus only.
+- In 63% of the jurisdictions, judges carry a mixed docket of criminal and civil cases, 16% carry a mixed docket sometimes, and 21% do not have mixed dockets. - The practice of taking guilty pleas to felonies in district court is fairly uniform.
+84 percent of the offices said lower court judges will not take pleas to felonies, 10 percent said judges will take pleas, and 5 percent said judges took pleas to felonies "some of the time".
+4 - 39 percent of the jurisdictions reported the court used individual docketing systems.
+39 percent used a master calendar system.

+- 22 percent used a master calendar until trial. - Over one half of the offices (52 percent) reported that the chief judges exercised authority.
+5% had limited administrative authority in some specific areas - 32 percent of the offices reported the chief judge administered by consensus - 10 percent of the offices reported very limited or no authority by the chief judge.